Box moves on Littlewood-Richardson tableaux and an application to invariant subspace varieties: Introduction

-In this paper we provide a tool to determine this poset.
+In this paper we provide a~tool to determine this poset.

-We observe that an LR-tableau $\Gamma$ can be realized as the tableau of a direct sum of cyclic embeddings if and only if the tableau is a union of columns with subsequent entries (Lemma~\ref{lemma-union-columns}).
-Let $\Gamma$ and $\widetilde\Gamma$ be two LR-tableaux of the same shape, both unions of columns with subsequent entries, such that they differ in exactly two columns.
-If the smallest entry occurs in a higher position in $\widetilde\Gamma$ then we say that $\widetilde\Gamma$ {\it is obtained from} $\Gamma$ {\it by an increasing box move.} \end{ex}
+We observe in Lemma~\ref{lemma-union-columns} that a LR-tableau can be realized by a direct sum of cyclic embeddings if and only if it is a union of columns with subsequent entries.
+Suppose $\Gamma$ and $\widetilde\Gamma$ are two LR-tableaux of the same type, both unions of columns with subsequent entries, such that they differ in exactly two columns.
+If the smallest entry occurs in a higher position in $\widetilde\Gamma$ then we say that $\widetilde\Gamma$ {\it is obtained from} $\Gamma$ {\it by an increasing box move,} see Section \ref{sec-box} for details. \end{ex}

 In this situation we have the following result.